It's impossible to nail down the causes of the American Revolution. Many things were the start of it all.

 Unknown Revolutionary War Soldier Memorial

 In the beginning, the colonies were proud to be British.
+There were small instances of Parliament’s control that bothered the colonists, like the Currency Acts of 1751 and 1764.
 But when the French and Indian War took place (1754 – 1763), King George III lost a great deal of money due to buying expensive supplies for his army and the colonies.
-Due to this lack of money he imposed taxes on the colonies without their consent.
+In order to pay off his debt, he imposed taxes on the colonies without their consent.

 This outraged the colonists.